Need help getting connected to resources? Call Maryland Access Point at 410-396-CARE (2273) for comprehensive assistance.

-The 2015 Community Resources Directory is now available!
-Guiding Your Path to Resources in the Region is a Baltimore City/Baltimore County Regional Resource Directory.
+The 2023 Community Resources Guide is now available!
+Guiding Your Path to Resources in the Region is a Baltimore City/Baltimore County Regional Resource Guide.
 This publication is a comprehensive listing of agencies and organizations to educate consumers about resources and benefits they may be eligible for and other important service options.

 The listing includes public, private, and non-profit organizations, and health and social programs that serve older adults, baby boomers, families, caregivers, persons with disabilities, and professionals.
 Special added features in the directory include hotlines, websites, and financial eligibility guidelines.
-You can obtain a copy at your nearest Senior Center, download the PDF document or contact Baltimore City Maryland Access Point at 410-396-2273.
-Resource Directory 2015.pdf
+You can obtain a copy at your nearest Senior Center, download the PDF document or contact Baltimore City Maryland Access Point at 410-396-CARE (2273).
+Community Resource Guide 2023.pdf

 View the Kinship Care Fact Sheet

-Eating Together in Baltimore Sites Eating Together in Baltimore Sites 2014.pdf
+Eating Together in Baltimore Sites: Eating Together Site List